GATB/simka/README.md

 		- extract quickly columns and rows from the distance matrices
 		- reorder dataset IDs in distance matrices
 	- 4-add_new_datasets.py
-		- show how it is possible to add new dataset to existing distances matrices
+		- show how it is possible to add new datasets to existing distance matrices
 	- 5-simka_parameters.py
 		- overview of simka optional parameters
 * 2-hpc_usage